The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Conclusions

 \begin{enumerate} \item The protocluster regime is dominated by multiphase gas, with cold filaments supplying significant material into the halo.
 At lower redshifts, as the halo is heated by feedback, much of this multiphase CGM is destroyed. \item The gaseous halo becomes hotter, more smoothly distributed, and more uniformly enriched (to the canonical $0.3$\,Z$_\odot$) during this process, with the volume-filling phase entering the X-ray regime and becoming much closer to the observed lower redshift ICM. \item Intermediate column densities of cold-phase tracers like Mg\,\textsc{ii} are preferentially destroyed in this process.
 The densest gas associated with satellites however survives this transition, leading to a much clumpier distribution as the halo evolves. \item The CGM to ICM transition happens from the inside out.
 Cool gas is destroyed and becomes further ionised in the inner halo (at radii $\sim\!50-250$\,kpc) first, and material is redistributed to larger radii. \item Extended Ly$\alpha$ emission is present at all redshifts we studied, and remains detectable even without AGN ionisation.
-The halo morphology shifts from filamentary to more spherical as it evolves. \item Assuming a simple dust-to-metal ratio of 0.1 underpredicts the central emission of the Ly$\alpha$ haloes, whereas the intrinsic emission matches observed SB profiles very well.
-This suggests that Ly$\alpha$ production in the nuclear region is more efficient than captured by our model, likely reflecting unresolved structure in the ISM and ISM/CGM interface.
-In particular, higher gas densities or lower escape fractions of ionising photons could increase the local conversion of ionising radiation into Ly$\alpha$, while additional contributions from AGN-powered emission may also play a role. \item Turning on AGN photoionisation produces only a modest change in the extended Ly$\alpha$ SB profile, consistent with the halo already being highly ionised by stars in this massive system.
+The halo morphology shifts from filamentary to more spherical as it evolves. \item Assuming a simple dust model leads to substantial uncertainty in the central Ly$\alpha$ surface brightness.
+Our DTM = 0.1 model already underpredicts the central emission of the Ly$\alpha$ haloes, while a higher DTM = 0.3 model suppresses the emission even further.
+This suggests that the effective Ly$\alpha$ production and escape in the nuclear region are more efficient than captured by our model, likely reflecting unresolved ISM structure and/or additional AGN-powered Ly$\alpha$ emission. \item Turning on AGN photoionisation produces only a modest change in the extended Ly$\alpha$ SB profile, consistent with the halo already being highly ionised by stars in this massive system.
 This suggests that the total ionising photon budget is not the primary limitation for producing Ly$\alpha$ emission in the halo.
 However, feedback is very likely needed to allow sufficient numbers of ionising photons to escape from the central galaxy \citep[see also][]{Costa2022}.
 Resonant scattering of Ly$\alpha$ photons only seems to impact halo outskirts, at larger radii than what is currently detectable. \item Increased numerical resolution tends to boost inferred SB profiles, due to increased amount of cold gas at higher resolution, which may be an issue for many existing simulations of galaxy clusters. \item H$\alpha$ haloes are considerably smaller and dimmer than Ly$\alpha$ haloes, but may be easier to interpret, which is particularly exciting in the era of \textit{JWST}.
-The central Ly$\alpha$/H$\alpha$ brightness ratio is consistent with current measurements. \item The evolution of Ly$\alpha$ covering fractions at fixed SB is consistent with a scenario where a ‘typical’ nebula can transition to an ELAN-like state following a major heating episode, but confirming this will require a larger suite of similarly resolved protocluster simulations. \end{enumerate}
+The central Ly$\alpha$/H$\alpha$ brightness ratio is consistent with current measurements. \item The evolution of Ly$\alpha$ covering fractions at fixed SB is consistent with a scenario where a `typical' nebula can transition to an ELAN-like state following a major heating episode, but confirming this will require a larger suite of similarly resolved protocluster simulations. \end{enumerate}